 A healthy frame of brood.

 Mt.
-Coramba Apiculture recommends that every beekeeper should read Fat Bees Skinny Bees published by AgriFutures Australia (RIRDC).
+Coramba Apiculture recommends that every beekeeper read Fat Bees Skinny Bees published by AgriFutures Australia (RIRDC).

 The NSW Department of Primary Industries also has an excellent factsheet called Feeding Sugar to Honeybees.